-HOTEL ACCOMODATIONS: Enjoy unparalleled views of the mountains and the ocean at and bustle of the city.
+HOTEL ACCOMODATIONS: Enjoy unparalleled views of the mountains and the ocean at the Queen Kapiolani Hotel, Sheraton Kauai Coconut Beach Resort, and Courtyard Kamehameha's Kona Beach Hotel.
+These beautiful beachfront locations feature guest rooms with complimentary high-speed wireless Internet, in room refrigerators, and private lanais just outside the hustle and bustle of the city.

-the New Otani

-Kaimana Beach

-Hotel, Garden Isle

-Inn, and Royal Kona

-Resort.
-These

-beautiful beachfront

-locations feature

-guest rooms with

-complimentary

-high-speed wireless

-Internet, in room

-refrigerators, and

-private lanais just

-outside the hustle